 Species concerned

-Agricultural habitats
+Agricultural Habitat

 We promote wildlife-friendly agriculture with more high-quality and better-connected habitats, fewer artificial fertilisers and fewer pesticides.